IsaiahDuarte/TriggerTroubleshooter/README.md

   - DiskWriteKBps
   - FreeSpacePercentage

+- **Process Start/Stop:**
+  - Name
+  *Note: This is using Get-Command and Registry App Paths to find an exe path*

 ### Expected Output for a Simulated Trigger

 For a successful simulation, the output will look similar to: